C8 Test for Soil Contamination & Pollution

 AFFF (Fire-Fighting Foams)

 AFFF stands for “Aqueous Film-Forming Foam.”
 This firefighting tool has long been an effective solution for putting out fuel fires.
-The problems are that AFFF contains both PFOA and PFOS.
-And that during its application, firefighters tend to spray massive quantities directly onto the burning substance, as well as the ground.
+The problem is that AFFF contains both PFOA and PFOS.
+During its application, firefighters tend to spray massive quantities directly onto the burning substance, as well as the ground.
 As a result, this product is a major contributor to C8 contamination in soil and groundwater.
-And consequently, C8 testing may be warranted in areas of prior significant burns.
+Consequently, C8 testing may be warranted in areas of prior significant burns.

 The use of this foam, and subsequent C8 pollution, often centers around civilian and military airfields.
 This is because of the large amounts of jet fuel stored at airports, and the need to prevent and combat jet fuel fires.
 AFFF is often sprayed as a precautionary measure when fuel is spilled, and it is sometimes accidentally sprayed or released unintentionally.
 Furthermore, firefighter training programs tend to use this C8 foam a lot and accordingly spray it directly into the environment.
 These examples of its widespread use clearly show why AFFF is a major contributor to PFAS contamination in soil and groundwater.
 As a result, a C8 test of soil underlying military airfields, airports, refineries and fueling facilities may indicate high levels of PFOA and PFOS.